dbdesign-students-spring2024/6-mongodb-analysis-anyuchenn/README.md

 ## Part 2: Data analysis in MongoDB
-### 1. show exactly two documents from the listings collection in any order
+### 1. Show exactly two documents from the listings collection in any order.
 ```
 db.listings.find().limit(2)
 ```